-Velour leather, as you might think, is not the equivalent of a suede; to understand the difference between the two types it is necessary to go down to a greater level of detail.
-The main distinction is between:
+Velour Leather and Suede leathers are not the same thing.
+To understand the difference between the two types it is necessary to go down to a greater level of detail.
+The main distinction has to be made between:

 Suede leathers in any case remain fine leathers, often characterized by high prices depending on the tanneries that produce them, but they can also represent an economic alternative for the production of shoes and boots (as in the case of the chrome-tanned bovine split leather).

-In light of the considerations just made, today we can argue that the difference between suede and velour leather has failed, as the latter have now almost completely disappeared for the reasons we have listed.
+In light of the considerations just made, today we can argue that the difference between suede and velour leather no longer exists, as the latter have now almost completely disappeared for the reasons we have listed.
 It is therefore normal to use both terms as substitutes without further distinction, wanting to refer mainly to suede leathers as these are the only ones on the market.

-On our site you can find these skins in the suede and velour leather category.
+On our site you can find these skins in the suede and velour leather in the same category.